 “We closed the one that we had in Redwood City five years ago, after being in business for about 30 years in that same location,” the concept’s owner, Avil Soleiman, tells What Now San Francisco.

 “We try to offer healthy, low-calorie, low-carb, no-sugar-added products to our customers,” says Soleiman.
-He adds, “What makes us different is that we change flavors on a daily basis… we have over 150 flavors in our archive.”
+He adds, “What makes us different is that we change flavors on a daily basis.”

 Some popular options include vanilla, mint chip, and mocha fudge — all of which can be served in either a cake cone, a waffle cone, or a cup — and the list of topping options runs long.